wmorgan/dcos-docs/1.7/overview/architecture.md

 ## 100,000ft view

-In DC/OS, the **kernel space** comprises Mesos Masters and Mesos Agents.
-System Components such as Mesos-DNS or Spartan as well services like Marathon or Spark and processes managed by said services (for example a Marathon application) make up the **user space**.
+In DC/OS, as many operating systems, differentiates between the kernel space, comprising Mesos Masters and Mesos Agents and the user space, spanning System Components (such as Mesos-DNS or Spartan) as well services like Marathon or Spark and processes managed by said services (for example a Marathon application).

 ![DC/OS architecture 100,000ft view](img/dcos-architecture-100000ft.png)

 ### Kernel space

-In the kernel space there are two types of processes:
+In the kernel space of DC/OS there are two types of processes:

 - One or more **Mesos Masters**.
 The `mesos-master` process orchestrates tasks that are run on Mesos Agents.
 The Mesos Master process receives resource reports from Mesos Agents and distributes those resources to registered DC/OS services, such as Marathon or Spark.
 When a leading Mesos Master fails due to a crash or goes offline for an upgrade, a standby Mesos Master automatically becomes the leader without causing any disruption to running services.
 Leader election is performed via ZooKeeper.
 - There are two types of **Mesos Agents**: private agent nodes run the deployed apps and services.
 The optional public agent nodes can provide public access to DC/OS services and applications.
 The `mesos-slave` process on a Mesos Agent manages its local resources (CPU cores, RAM, etc.) and registers said resources with the Mesos Masters.
 It also accepts schedule requests from the Mesos Master and invokes an Executor to launch a Task via [containerizers](http://mesos.apache.org/documentation/latest/containerizer/):